IBE160/SG-Oslo-Best/docs/ux-design-specification.md

     *   **Navigation:** Primary navigation (e.g., sidebar or top navigation) will be designed specifically for the desktop web experience.
     *   **Content:** Tables, forms, and other content will be optimized for desktop screen real estate.

+#### 8.1.1 Behavior on Non-Targeted Devices

+Given the MVP's exclusive focus on the desktop/web application, the experience on mobile and tablet devices is explicitly not supported.
+Users accessing the site from these devices will be presented with the desktop layout as-is, which may require horizontal scrolling and result in a sub-optimal user experience.
+No specific mobile adaptations will be made for the MVP.
+Full responsive support for tablet and mobile is a priority for post-MVP development.

 ### 8.2 Accessibility Strategy

 *   **WCAG Compliance Target:** **WCAG 2.1 Level A.**